 Her memoir, Believing in Magic: My Story of Love, Overcoming Adversity, and Keeping the Faith, was released in September 2016.

 Cookie happily leaves the spotlight to her husband with the million-dollar smile.
-The basketball legend is much more than a gold-medal winner and point guard who battled with Larry Bird and the Boston Celtics.
-He’s part owner of the Los Angeles Dodgers, has made multiple appearances at the White House, started a movie theater chain, has a spot in the Basketball Hall of Fame and a star on the Hollywood Walk of Fame, and created the Magic Johnson Foundation to help combat HIV.
+The professional basketball legend is much more than an Olympic gold-medal winning point guard who dished out assists and won NBA championships.
+He’s also a business mogul in California through Magic Johnson Enterprises.
+Some of his many ventures include being a part owner of the Los Angeles Dodgers, Los Angeles Sparks and Los Angeles Football Club as well as starting a movie theater chain.
+Additionally, he’s made multiple appearances at the White House, has a spot in the Basketball Hall of Fame, a star on the Hollywood Walk of Fame and created the Magic Johnson Foundation to help combat HIV/AIDS.

-No matter what venture Magic is involved in, Cookie is right there for support.
+No matter what venture the NBA legend is involved in, Cookie is right there for support.